Benefits

 - the reason for your termination

-If you do not have a notice of termination, or if your notice does not include all the necessary information, your employer can fill out the form "Confirmation of reason for termination/reduced hours” (NAV 04-08.03).
+If you do not have a notice of termination, or if your notice does not include all the necessary information, your employer can fill out the form "Confirmation of reason for termination/reduced hours” (Nav 04-08.03).

 Has your contract expired?